New Report: 10 Cars That Hold Their Value the Most

 Read iSeeCars.com’s full report.

-Money expert Clark Howard wants you to jump into this crazy car market only if you absolutely have to.
-Otherwise, until things get more stable, he suggests that you keep the car you have and make any needed repairs.
+Money expert Clark Howard wants you to avoid jumping into this crazy car market if at all possible.
+Until things get more stable, he suggests that you keep the car you have and make any needed repairs.

 If you must buy a vehicle, Clark remains a big fan of buying used cars because the first owner will take the brunt of the depreciation in the first few years.